Many customers credit Cox cable internet for being fast and reliable—but pricing and customer service could be better.

 An Honest Cox Internet Review, According to Customers

-Although Cox's prices skew higher for the speeds you get and you don't get unlimited data, this cable provider is still a worthy pick for many customers.
-If you sign up, you get a variety of plan options, bundle bargains, and gigabit capabilities.
+Cox Internet is a worthy pick for many customers.
+If you sign up, you get a variety of plan options and gigabit capabilities.
 Cox also offers free self-installation, which is a small perk that a lot of its cable competitors don’t offer.
 And it appears to be building up its fiber-internet infrastructure, with symmetrical speeds and multi-gigabit capabilities now part of Cox’s menu of customer options.

 “Overall, I'd say the service is pretty good and dependable,” said M. J. Stevens, a Cox customer of 15 years who lives in San Diego, California.